openbraininstitute/entitycore/docs/API.md

     ]

 The volume is in um^3.
-By only storing the volume for leaf nodes, it composes with the different views by clibing the tree, and summing all the children along the way.
+By only storing the volume for leaf nodes, it composes with the different views by climbing the tree, and summing all the children along the way.

 # Authorization:
 Current model is to have `Entity`s (ex: `EModel`, `ReconstructionMorphology`, etc) be either public, or private to a project.